tonidy/pak-cli/README.md

 >So whether you're asking for help or giving a command, saying "Pak" makes everything sound more friendly and respectful — just like how locals do it.

-> And now, if you're using pak as a command-line tool
+> And now, you're using pak as a command-line tool 😄.

 ## Usage